TigerAppsOrg/TigerPath/majors-and-certificates/README.md

-      "description": "Prerequisites", // medium length description. usually redundant "explanation": "Long text\nfrom dept website", //* long human readable description "double_counting_allowed": false, // whether courses may count for multiple subrequirements "max_common_with_major": 0, // number of courses that can be in common with major
+      "description": "Prerequisites", // medium length description. usually redundant "explanation": "Long text\nfrom dept website", //* long human readable description "double_counting_allowed": false, // whether courses may count for multiple subrequirements
+                                        // should only be enabled for the root of such subtree "max_common_with_major": 0, // number of courses that can be in common with major
                                   // only relevant for certificates
       "pdfs_allowed": false, // whether student is allowed to take the courses SPDF (pass/D/fail)